 Garnish with a cucumber wheel.

 *Sesame-infused vodka: Combine 1/2 cup sesame oil and 3 1/2 cups vodka and shake, then let infuse for 72 hours at room temperature.
 Place in freezer for 24 hours.
-Oil will solidify, allowing to strain it out.
+Oil will solidify, allowing it to be strained out.
 Pass through a fine strainer before it thaws.